Sensory Friendly Recipes and Health Tips for Individuals with Intellectual Developmental Disorders

 Why it is Important to Focus on IDD and Food

-Maintaining a healthy diet is difficult to do for everyone but for people with IDD they have more setbacks than the average person does.
+Maintaining a healthy diet is difficult to do for everyone but people with IDD, have more setbacks than the average person does.
 Some of these disadvantages are things like: sensory sensitivity to textures, mobility issues, lack of muscle mass, and higher susceptibility to conditions such as diabetes.
-In the blog we will provide recipe ideas that someone with IDD may enjoy and find easier to eat, snack ideas, tips for trying new foods, eating aid products and more!
+In the blog, we will provide recipe ideas that someone with IDD may enjoy and find easier to eat, snack ideas, tips for trying new foods, eating aid products, and more!
 We hope you are able to find some useful information to take away from this!

 - Kale chips